DSILVA232/Library-Data-Pipeline/README.md

 ---
 ## Project Setup

-Note that before project can be automatically executed infrastrucute setup needs to be performed For full setup instructions see: [Instructions](instructions.md)
+Note that before project can be automatically executed infrastrucute setup needs to be performed.
+For full setup instructions refer to: [Instructions](instructions.md)

 ```bash
 # run the full pipeline